-Since I'm nu-old skool — and watching endless streams of people copying and pasting the same thing to each other reduces my vocabulary to four letter words — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people validate their own self-importance has me reaching for the Glock — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-Who says I'm late to the social party?
+I'm too good to be tweeting.

 The BBC are desperate.
 They need your money so badly, they’ve changed the way they impose their tax, regardless of how you consume TV.
 I don’t think they have the resources to do that.

 - · 881 words (devours about 4 mins)

 Depending on your viewpoint, the title of this post could either be about Page 3 models in the Sun newspaper or a statement of fact about the quality of its content.
 Guess you’ll have to read on to find out.

 - · 334 words (munches about 2 mins)

 Would a rose by any other name smell as sweet?
 Clearly in the world of rap, the answer is yes.
 Uhhh, would the real Slim Shady please stand up.
 We’re gonna have a little problem here.